U.S. Department of State Seal

 In order to adopt a child from Kazakhstan, you will need to meet the requirements of the Government of Kazakhstan and U.S. immigration law.

 After you choose an accredited or approved adoption service provider, you must be found suitable and eligible to adopt by USCIS by submitting Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country.
 You will need to submit a home study, provide biometrics, and cooperate in a background check as part of this application.
-Read more about Suitability and Eligibility Requirements.
-Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and must comply with the requirements in 8 CFR 204.311.
+Please see USCIS webpages on suitability determinations and USCIS policy guidance on adoptive parent suitability determinations.
+Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and who holds any license or other authorization required by the law of the jurisdiction where the home study is conducted (unless a public domestic or public foreign authority).
+The home study must comply with the requirements in 8 CFR 204.311 and USCIS policy.

 3. Apply to Kazakhstan’s Authorities to Adopt, and be Matched with a Child